Zeioth/express-cli-zeioth/README.md

 # express-template
-Simple base project with express, typescript, swagger, and typeorm
+Creates a simple base project with express, typescript, swagger, and typeorm.

+## How to use
+Wip

+## Docs
+Wip

 ## Disclaimer
 This is for my personal use.
 But feel free to use it on open source projects.